-Students in the Bachelor of Science (B.S.) in Communication program can choose a major in broadcast journalism, electronic media or media management.
-Subjects covered in the broadcast journalism program include major writing and reporting for news, legal issues in electronic media and television news.
+Students in the Bachelor of Science (B.S.) in Communication program can choose a major in broadcast journalism, journalism, media management or electronic media.
+Subjects covered in the broadcast journalism program include data journalism, newsgathering, electronic media, communication ethics and television news.
 Those in the program also participate in a weekly news broadcast from the university's cable station.
-Students in the electronic media major are able to tailor a degree program to a preferred area of broadcast communication, such as production, editing or media sales.
-Students in these majors must minor in a separate subject or double major.
+Students in the electronic media major take some of the same classes, in addition to courses in media technology, media programming and electronic media production.

 Master of Arts in Journalism

 The master's degree program in journalism allows students to choose electives in subjects such as writing across media platforms, Internet reporting, sports reporting and social media.
 Tracks in news and feature writing, broadcast journalism and multimedia journalism are available.

 Florida International University